mahmoud-joumaa/CSC443_BiteByBudget/README.md

 |ID | USERNAME|Pass|IsAdmin
 |--|--|--|--|
 |  |  |  |  |
-This table is many to store the credentials(USERNAME and Pass) of the users(admins and supermarkets) when they want to login ,and an IsAdmin which will decided their privileges and redirect them if they are an admin or a supermarket or an inactive user(0 representing supermarket account and active,1 representing admin and active,and lastly -1 representing an inactive account).
+This table is mainly to store the credentials(USERNAME and Pass) of the users(admins and supermarkets) when they want to login ,and an IsAdmin which will decided their privileges and redirect them if they are an admin or a supermarket or an inactive user(0 representing supermarket account and active,1 representing admin and active,and lastly -1 representing an inactive account).

 ## Application Summary: